donniezhanggit/TheDummyWebShop/README.md

-Cucumber, Webdriver and Java to handle system tests for TheDummyWebShop a web app that uses Java Spring Boot connected to a DB to create an e-commerce catalog for a web shop with a React front-end.

 # TheDummyWebShop
 *The DummyWebShop it's a prove of concept inspired by real a scenario based on a previous experience as tester developer.*